Related Posts

 Another challenge is the difficulty in delivering peptides to target sites within the body.
 Peptides are typically hydrophilic molecules that do not readily cross cell membranes or penetrate tissues efficiently.
 Strategies such as nanoparticle encapsulation or conjugation with cell-penetrating peptides have been explored to improve peptide delivery, but further research is needed to optimize these approaches.

 Furthermore, the cost of peptide synthesis and production can be a significant barrier to the widespread use of peptide-based agents.
 Peptide synthesis is a complex and time-consuming process, often requiring specialized equipment and expertise.
-The high cost associated with peptide production may limit their accessibility, particularly in resource-limited settings.
+The high cost of peptide production may limit their accessibility, particularly in resource-limited settings.

 Potential Benefits of Peptide-Based Zoonotic Disease Agents